1monalisa1/01-FinTech-Case-Study/README.md

 	* Sebastian and Niklas were working at a Burger King, and later met Victor when attending the Stockholm School of Economics.
 	* Before studying for his masters, Sebastian missed registration due to being stuck abroad temporarily, and ended up working for a debt collection agency by happenstance that had been contracted by e-commerce stores to collect on past due invoices following the Dotcom crisis.
 	* Sebastian came up with an idea to start a company that takes on the credit risk for the merchants that profits from transaction fees, and presented the idea as a project at the Stockholm School of Economics, but had been told that it would never work (productmint.com).
 	* The idea had been focused on the notion that people want to shop online and do not have the option to reputably ‘try before they buy’.
-They sought to develop a website that creates a seamless process for customers at checkout.
+The founding team sought to develop a website that creates a seamless process for customers at checkout.
 	* When presenting the idea, they decided to maintain a narrow scope and disrupt banking through FinTech.
 Their approach continues to be to focus on the westernized global community, and remains rooted in their niche rather than trying to be a bank that covers a wide scope.
 Retail banks are focused on payments, lending and savings, and they choose to keep their scope narrow.
 	* Payment companies and banks will make less as they try to compete on price, so Klarna must compete in other ways in order to gain a greater share of the market while prices compress (Slush Interview).